oat-sa/taohub-developer-guide/Developer Guide 3.4/Installation/centos-redhat-and-fedora.md

 ## Configure Apache
-Using the editor of your choice, you will need to configure the ServerName as well as the directory you are installing in.
-If you are using virtual hosts, you will need to follow the Apache instructions which can be found here(https://httpd.apache.org/docs/2.4/vhosts/examples.html)
+Using the editor of your choice, you will need to configure the ServerName, a Virtual Host, as well as the directory you are installing in.
+If you are using multiple virtual hosts, you will need to follow the Apache instructions which can be found here(https://httpd.apache.org/docs/2.4/vhosts/examples.html)

 ```
 sudo nano /etc/httpd/conf/httpd.conf